• Skip to primary navigation

 Traditional bolognese sauce is an Italian classic filled with meats, herbs, tomatoes, and a touch of acidic.
 To make this plant based and dairy free bolognese sauce, we turn to the humble lentil, which is a power house of nutrition.

-This bolognese sauce recipe is filled with healthy, simple ingredients.
+This bolognese sauce recipe is filled with hearty, simple ingredients.
 It makes a large pot of sauce that the whole family, both meat eaters and vegetarians, can love.
-Enjoy it with some gluten free focaccia bread or a classic green goddess salad, and you have one heck of a meal.
+Enjoy it with some homemade vegan dinner rolls or with a side of a crunchy Fuji apple salad for a delicious meal!

 Why You’ll Love this Bolognese